-Safe Haven to hold Jacksonville vigil honoring 5-year-old Taylor Williams
+Safe Haven holds Jacksonville vigil honoring 5-year-old Taylor Williams

 Police say missing child’s remains were uncovered in rural Alabama in November

-JACKSONVILLE, Fla. – Safe Haven of Northeast Florida is planning to hold a candlelight vigil to honor a 5-year-old Jacksonville girl, whose remains were found in a rural area of Alabama.
+JACKSONVILLE, Fla. – Safe Haven of Northeast Florida held a candlelight vigil Saturday night to honor a 5-year-old Jacksonville girl, whose remains were found in a rural area of Alabama.

 The vigil for Taylor Williams, who was reported missing Nov.
-6, is planned to be held at 7 p.m. on Saturday at Safe Haven on Arlington Road.
-Some local lawmakers are expected to be in attendance.
+6, was scheduled for 7 p.m.
+Saturday at Safe Haven on Arlington Road.

-The vigil will take place two weeks after activists and community members gathered to honor Taylor at Losco Park in Mandarin.
+Saturday’s vigil took place two weeks after activists and community members gathered to honor Taylor at Losco Park in Mandarin.
 About 50 people prayed and sang songs under the park’s pavilion in the child’s memory.